ccdc-opensource/on-site-webcsd/README.md

 # On-Site WebCSD

-On-Site WebCSD is currently only available to CCDC Research Partners and other invited groups.
+On-Site WebCSD is currently only available to CCDC industrial customers and other invited groups.

 This readme contains information required for installation and updates of On-Site WebCSD.